ACK alert management

 prom.scheduler.notHealthy.down

-The KCM manages control loops.
-An anomaly can disrupt the cluster's self-healing and resource adjustment.
+The kube-controller-manager (KCM) runs control loops.
+Its unavailability can affect the cluster's self-healing and resource adjustment mechanisms.

 Managed Service for Prometheus